valor-software/valor-style-guides/gitflow/readme.md

 Fix: Semi rule incorrectly flagging extra semicolon [fixes #840]
 Upgrade: Esprima to 1.2, switch to using Esprima comment attachment [fixes #730]
 ```

-The commit message format is important because these messages are used to create a changelog for each release.
+The commit message format is important because these messages are used to create a changelog later for each release.
 The tag and issue number help to create more consistent and useful changelogs.

 ## Init repository with main branches